Choose Your Agent: Tradeoffs in Adopting AI Advisors, Coaches, and Delegates in Multi-Party Negotiation: Experiment

 The intervention is \textit{access} to a given treatment modality; in each game, each player can choose between taking action independently of AI assistance, or using the available AI intervention.
 All players within the game have access to the same intervention modality (e.g. a \textit{Delegate} game).
-A player can only interact with one modality at one game and can choose to use assistance across each turn int he game:
+A player can only interact with one modality in a given game and can choose whether to use assistance on each turn.
+We hid whether players used AI assistance from their counterparts.
+Players interacted under randomly-assigned, pseudonymous avatars (e.g. Bear, Bird), and the interface gave no indication whether a proposal or response was manual or AI-assisted.
+Counterparts observed only the proposed chip quantities and rationales, ensuring that responses reflected the objective quality of offers rather than biases toward algorithmic agents.

 \begin{itemize} \item \textbf{Advisor:} The advisor agent proactively recommends an action, either an offer or an accept/reject response, and provides a rationale.
 The user can accept or revise this recommendation before submitting it.